emerson-escolar/TDAPatents/README.md

     SCRIPT ma -l -d cosine -w 5 -s 1 -n 20
     ```
     This should create a folder `cos_pca2d_logmerg\D1m0` which contains the output.
-    Inside that folder, one finds the file `**_pca2d.png` which contains the 2d pca dimension reduction result,
+    Inside that folder, one finds a file `**_pca2d.png` containing the 2d pca dimension reduction result,
-    and folder `n20_o0.5_HC_single_firstgap` containing the Mapper results.
+    and a folder `n20_o0.5_HC_single_firstgap` containing the Mapper results.
-    Inside the folder are:
+    Inside that folder are the following:

-    * a html file, containing an interactive visualization of the Mapper graph
+    * a html file, containing an interactive visualization of the Mapper graph.

-    * a cyjs file, containing the Mapper graph, for use in the network visualization software [Cytoscape](https://cytoscape.org/)
+    * a cyjs file, containing the Mapper graph, for use in the network visualization software [Cytoscape](https://cytoscape.org/).

     * a text file `**_mapper_stats.txt` containing some summary statistics of the Mapper graph.
 This includes the number of nodes and edges, connected components, degree distribution, and "how many firms are included in only 1 node, 2 nodes, etc".
 Note that there are firms contained in 0 nodes.
 This is because of two factors: (a) the list of firms is based on "firm\_rank\_name\_industry.csv" that appears to contain firms not in the actual data set and (b) in the actual data set there are firms with all-zero data.

     * a csv file `**_derived_stats.csv` containing statistics of firms derived from their locations in the Mapper graph.

     Note: the file and folder names of outputs describe the options used for their computation.
     In this case, we used "cosine distance", "pca" for the filter function, and "log" preprocessing, under merge-accumulate mode, so the base folder is `cos_pca2d_logmerg`.
-Next, we are using data set 1 and mode 0, giving `D1m0`.
-For the mapper results, we are using n = 20, overlap 50%, hierarchical clustering (HC) with single linkage rule and firstgap heuristic, giving the folder name `n20_o0.5_HC_single_firstgap`.
+Next, we are using data set 1 and mode 0, giving the folder name `D1m0`.
+For the mapper results, this analysis uses n = 20, overlap = 50%, and hierarchical clustering (HC) with single linkage rule and firstgap heuristic, giving the folder name `n20_o0.5_HC_single_firstgap`.
 Using different options will place outputs in appropriately-named folders.

 2. For sensitivity to different options